SStephanJX/mrbeast-hris_pipeline/readme.md

 EMAIL_PASSWORD=your_app_password
 RECIPIENT=receiver@example.com

 ## License
-MIT License.
-See LICENSE.
+This project is governed by a custom license.
+It is not open source and is not licensed under the MIT License.
+See [LICENSE.md](./LICENSE.md) for full usage terms and restrictions.

 ---